Murder of Emma Walker: Criminal proceedings

 Gaul was indicted with first-degree murder, felony murder, tampering with evidence, stalking, reckless endangerment, possessing a firearm during a dangerous felony and theft between $500 and $1,000, in relation with the killing of Emma Walker.
 Gaul's family posted his $1 million bail.
-During the hearing in October 2017, Gaul's defense attorney Wesley Stone asked the Judge Bobby R. McGee for more time to prepare his case.
+During the hearing in October 2017, Gaul's defense attorney Wesley Stone asked Judge Bobby R. McGee for more time to prepare his case.
 The judge granted that motion and postponed the trial date until April 2018.

 Trial

 The trial started on April 30, 2018, in the Knox County Criminal Court.

 On May 1, Walker's family took the stand to recount the day of the murder.
 Two of the family's neighbors, the 911 operator who took Jill Walker's call, and one of the investigators on the case also testified.

 On May 2, five friends of Walker testified about the day Gaul lied about being kidnapped.
 They also mentioned that Walker had sent them a text shortly before her killing, describing a man dressed in black who had been near her home.
 In the text, Walker said she was scared, and thought she was going to die.
 Gaul's grandfather and stepfather also testified at the trial.
-Gaul's grandfather confirmed that his gun was a 9mm glock.
+Gaul's grandfather confirmed that his gun was a 9mm Glock.

 Audio of Jill Walker's 911 call and videos recorded by Gaul's friends were played at the trial.

-The defense attorney Stone did not deny that Gaul shot Walker, but argued that Gaul was trying to win her back as part of a series of ploys, which included faking his own kidnapping and attempting to pose as Walker's "rescuer".
+The defense attorney, Stone, did not deny that Gaul shot Walker, but argued that Gaul was trying to win her back as part of a series of ploys, which included faking his own kidnapping and attempting to pose as Walker's "rescuer".
 Prosecutors Kevin Allen and Molly Martin stated that Gaul had planned to kill Walker because she broke up with him.
 They said that Gaul knew exactly where to shoot to ensure the bullets would hit Walker's head.